wp-plugins/woocommerce-quickpay/README.txt

 6. You are good to go.

 == Changelog ==

+= 3.0.9 =
+* Add support for important update notifications fetched from the README.txt file.

 = 3.0.8 =
 * Switched to WC_Order::get_total() instead of WC_Order::order_total to fix issues with WPML currencies.